aviz85/my-first-mcp/README.md

 # OS Control MCP Servers

-A collection of Model Context Protocol (MCP) servers for controlling different operating systems through Claude.
+A collection of Model Context Protocol (MCP) servers that let you control your computer by talking naturally with Claude.

 ## Available Servers

 ### 1. Calendar Assistant
-Manages Google Calendar events and meetings (works on all operating systems).
+Manages your Google Calendar - just tell Claude what you want to do with your calendar (works on all operating systems).

 ### 2. Mac Control
-Controls macOS system functions using AppleScript and shell commands (macOS only).
+Controls your Mac - just describe what you want to do in natural language (macOS only).

 ### 3. Windows Control
-Controls Windows system functions using PowerShell and CMD commands (Windows only).
+Controls your Windows PC - just tell Claude what you want to do (Windows only).

 ## Important Note ⚠️
 Configure only the servers appropriate for your operating system:
 - On macOS: Use Calendar and Mac Control servers only
 - On Windows: Use Calendar and Windows Control servers only
 - Do not configure both Mac and Windows servers on the same machine

+## Examples

+### Calendar Assistant
+Just tell Claude what you want:
+- "Schedule a team meeting for tomorrow at 2pm"
+- "What's my next meeting?"
+- "When am I free today?"
+- "Cancel my next meeting"

+### Mac Control
+Tell Claude naturally:
+- "Turn down the volume to 50%"
+- "Send me a notification in 30 minutes to take a break"
+- "What processes are running right now?"
+- "Show me all my Chrome windows"

+### Windows Control
+Just ask Claude:
+- "Lock my computer"
+- "Take a screenshot"
+- "What's using the most CPU right now?"
+- "Show me what's in my Downloads folder"

+## How It Works
+1. Just chat with Claude normally
+2. Tell it what you want to do with your computer
+3. Claude will understand and use the appropriate commands behind the scenes

+No need to remember specific commands or syntax - Claude handles that for you!

 ## Setup